 Whole grains should be soaked, fermented, sprouted, or grown as microgreens to unlock all their nutritional power and minimize any anti-nutrients.
 For more information on how to determine which carbs are good for you, check out our article The Good Carbs.

-Our Omega-3 contains DHA, which is essential for proper brain development and improves neural communication.
+Our omega-3 contains DHA, which is essential for proper brain development, improves neural communication.